featurevisor/featurevisor/docs/features.md

 ## Required

 A feature can be dependent on one or more other features.
-This is useful when you want to make sure that a feature is only allowed to be evaluated as enabled if the other required features are also evaluated as enabled first.
+This is useful when you want to make sure that a feature is only allowed to continue its evaluation if the other required features are also evaluated as enabled first.

 For example, let's say we have a new feature under development for redesigning the checkout flow of an e-commerce application.
 We can call it `checkoutRedesign`.